pedroperson/traffic/README.md

 ## TODOs

+- remove the map knowdge for the car class -> I tried to do this but it requires a higher level of abstraction we dont have yet
-- write display logic
+- write better display logic
 - write better versions of the functions at the bottom of map.py
-- write the map controller
-- remove the map knowdge for the car class -> I tried to do this but it requires a higher level of abstraction we dont have yet
+- map_controller logic is all sorts of bad!

 - test vertical only